-The purpose of this policy is to provide law enforcement personnel participating (participants) in the Body Worn Camera Pilot Program with guidelines for the use, management, storage, and retrieval of audio- visual media recorded by body worn camera systems.
-The use of body worn cameras may increase the ability of participants to effectively enforce the law, obtain evidence for criminal prosecutions, protect participants from false allegations of misconduct, document interactions with the public, and increase Departmental transparency.
+The purpose of this policy is to provide law enforcement personnel participating (participants) in the Body Worn Camera Pilot Program with guidelines for the use, management, storage, and retrieval of audio-visual media recorded by body worn camera systems.
+The use of body worn cameras may increase the ability of participants to effectively enforce the law, obtain evidence for criminal prosecutions, protect participants from false allegations of misconduct, document interactions with the public, and-increase Departmental transparency, improve conduct by all parties during police-public interactions.